2TablespoonsMolassesnot black strap, white or brown sugar can be substituted for a different flavor

 In a large skillet, add enough olive oil to lightly coat the pan.
 Heat over high heat until very hot.
 Add chicken and cook just until you see no pink.
 Remove from skillet and set aside.

 In the same skillet, add another coating of oil if needed.
 Heat skillet over medium-high heat.
-Add 2 tablespoons soy sauce, 1 teaspoon sesame oil, garlic, and onions.
+Add 2 tablespoons soy sauce, garlic, and onions.
 Sauté garlic and onions for 1 minute.

 Add water chestnuts, 2 tablespoons molasses.
 2 more tablespoons soy sauce, and chicken broth, undiluted and reduce heat to medium.